-Staff will continue to be made aware of students with a disability or Special Educational Needs by the Head of Learning Development and/or Matron.
+Staff will continue to be made aware of students with a disability or Special Educational Needs by the Head of Learning Development and/or School Nurse.
 They will continue to be made aware of strategies to make 'reasonable adjustments' so as not to place disabled students at a substantial disadvantage when accessing the curriculum.
 Staff will need to adapt their teaching to the learning patterns of all students according to their abilities and needs.
 Such differentiation should be reflected in Schemes of Work and IEPs or Individual Student Profile Plans (IPPPs).
 The implementation of reasonable adjustments to classroom management, teaching and expectations, should not be incompatible with the efficient education of other Students, nor their health and safety.

-The school provides auxiliary support through the use of classroom assistants.
+The school provides some auxiliary support through the use of generalist classroom assistants but it should be noted that these assistants are not allocated to all classes nor are they allocated to individual students.
 The Head of Learning Development will ensure that disabled Students have access to suitable furniture, aids and resources where possible and will inform parents if additional learning resources and/or support needs to be provided by them.